biankatpas/weather-ms/README.md

 **Description:**

-* Validates the user_request_id to ensure it exists in the database and is unique for the request.
+* Validates the `user_request_id` to ensure it exists in the database and is unique for the request.
-* Reads city IDs from a CSV file and fetches weather data for these cities from the OpenWeather API.
+* Reads city IDs from a CSV file located in the `app/resources` folder and fetches weather data for these cities from the OpenWeather API.
+* Automatically handles the reading of the city IDs from the specified CSV file.
-* Stores the weather data in the database under the given user_request_id.
+* Stores the weather data in the database under the given `user_request_id`.

 **Request Body:**